Sokowatch/slack-reconciler/README.markdown

 3. Add a new webhook
 4. Set the url to `{{reconciler_url}}/github`

-You can check the "include all push events", or, if you want to be more selective, pick and choose.
+You can check the "send me everything", or, if you want to be more selective, pick individual events.

-If you're being choosey and want to be notified of label updates on pull requests, make sure you select the label check.
-Ditto for issues and wiki updates.
+If you're being choosey and want to be notified of label updates on pull requests, make sure you select the pull request check.
+Ditto for issues.
+To get wiki updates, select "Gollum"

 --------